Vaasa: Capital of Finland

 During the Finnish Civil War, Vaasa was the capital of Finland from 29 January to 3 May 1918.
 As a consequence of the occupation of central places and arresting of politicians in Helsinki the Senate decided to move the senators to Vaasa, where the White Guards that supported the Senate had a strong position and the contacts to the West were good.

 The Senate of Finland began its work in Vaasa on 1 February 1918, and it had four members.
 The Senate held its sessions in the Town Hall.
 To express its gratitude to the town the Senate gave Vaasa the right to add the Cross of Freedom, independent Finland's oldest mark of honour designed by Akseli Gallen-Kallela, to its coat of arms, to the town's coat of arms.
 The coat of arms is unusual not only in this respect, but also because of its non-standard shape and a crown are included.
 Because of its role in the civil war, Vaasa became known as "The White City".
 A Statue of Freedom, depicting a victorious White soldier, was erected in the town square.

 Post-war

 The language conditions in the city shifted in the 1930s, and the majority became Finnish-speaking.
-Therefore, the primary name also changed from "Vasa" to "Vaasa", according to Finnish spelling.

 Post-war, Vaasa was industrialized, led by the electronics manufacturer Strömberg, later merged into ABB.

-In 2013 the municipality of Vähäkyrö was merged into Vaasa.
+In 2013, the municipality of Vähäkyrö was merged into Vaasa.
 It is currently an exclave area of the city, since it is surrounded by other municipalities.